ArnoldRamodike/Movie-Express/README.md

 # Movie-Express

-The project i used to purchase Products and rent Movie Online
+The project is used to purchase Products and rent Movie Online